-Japan Earthquake Relief Fund Recipients as of November 2013
+Japan Earthquake Relief Fund Recipients as of September 2016

 Archi+ Aid (アーキエイド), an organization of architects dedicated to the recovery of the Tohoku region, works to give local citizens a say in the reconstruction of their devastated towns post- March 11.
-With the goals of safety, sustainability, and preserving local culture, Archi+ Aid will use funds from the Japan Earthquake Relief Fund to organize workshops that bring architects, architectural students, urban planners, and disaster prevention professionals together with local industry, cooperatives, and citizens to share their visions for the future of their cities.
+With the goals of safety, sustainability, and preserving local culture, Archi+ Aid uses funds from the Japan Earthquake Relief Fund to organize workshops that bring architects, architectural students, urban planners, and disaster prevention professionals together with local industry, cooperatives, and citizens to share their visions for the future of their cities.

-Ashoka Japan’s（アショカ・ジャパン）Tohoku Youth Venture provides opportunities for junior high, high school and college students who have creative and innovative ideas for revitalizing the Tohoku region to pitch their idea as part of Tohoku Youth Venture initiative, and potentially receive seed funding to put their ideas into action.
+Ashoka Japan (アショカ・ジャパン), a two-time Japan Earthquake Relief Fund recipient, provides opportunities for junior high, high school and college students who have creative and innovative ideas for revitalizing the Tohoku region to pitch their ideas as part of Tohoku Youth Venture.
+Successful students receive seed funding to put their ideas into action.
 The Youth Venture initiative was launched with the vision to change society by enabling and empowering youth.

 BEYOND Tomorrow enables the youth of Tohoku to follow their dreams and aspirations while becoming the leaders of tomorrow through scholarships and mentoring programs.
 A second grant from the Japan Earthquake Relief Fund supports youth orphaned or severely affected by the disasters of March 11 through comprehensive leadership development and mentoring programs.

 Care Center Yawaragi (ケア・センターやわらぎ) is a non-profit organization in Tokyo that offers personalized home care services for the elderly, including group homes, short-stay services, day services, and home help services.
 In response to the March 11 disaster and with support from the Japan Earthquake Relief Fund, the organization provided healthcare kits, including bicycles, ponchos, gloves, masks, and antiseptic, among other essentials necessary for healthcare providers in the region who care for the elderly, ill, disabled or pregnant.
 The healthcare workers focused on those outside of the shelters who lack mobility or means and require home care.

-ETIC (エティック), a leading organization in Japan that trains young social and business entrepreneurs, is using its third grant from the Relief Fund to nurture and support “hubs” that emphasize human resource development to promote self-sustaining economic and community revitalization.
-This grant builds on previous grants to tap into ETIC’s extensive network of a younger generation of business and social entrepreneurs to identify the most vulnerable (the elderly, disabled, those with special medical needs) and match them with the critical services they needed in the immediate aftermath of 3.11 and to match fellows with specific expertise, to small businesses, entrepreneurs and NPOs in an effort to help revitalize local economies.
+ETIC (エティック) is a leading organization in Japan that trains and supports young social and business entrepreneurs.
+In the most recent grant from the Japan Earthquake Relief Fund, ETIC will organize a series of events to commemorate the 5th Anniversary of the Great East Japan Earthquake with programs that reflect on the accomplishments in the region, but also looks to the future.
+The Relief Fund also supports ETIC’s efforts to nurture and support “hubs” that emphasize human resource development to promote self-sustaining economic and community revitalization.
+This grant builds on previous grants to match Fellows with specific expertise to small businesses, entrepreneurs and NPOs in an effort to help revitalize local economies.
+In the immediate aftermath of the earthquake and tsunami, the Relief Fund supported ETIC’s work to identify the most vulnerable (the elderly, disabled, those with special medical needs) and match them with the critical services they needed in the immediate aftermath of 3.11.

 Fukushima Agriculture Revitalizing Network (FAR-Net) started the Minero Dairy Farm, a nonprofit corporation governed by its members, to help revitalize dairy farming in Fukushima.
 The Japan Earthquake Relief Fund supports the farm’s Mo-Mo School, which fosters the understanding of dairy farming through educational programs, as well as an internship program.